-Download: Homework Guidelines for Parents (44 kb .PDF file)
+Download: Homework Guidelines for Parents

 For every reading session you enjoy at home you will be awarded a credit.
 When you have completed your credit sheet you will be awarded a special certificate of achievement in Gold Book!

 Our policy is to send home words to be learnt and a reading book to be read and enjoyed.

 These are sent home at least 3 times a week and your child’s teacher holds the reading rota of these days.
 Accompanying the child’s reading book is a ‘reading record’.
 Not only is this used to keep track of the books read, it is also a means of commenting on your child’s reading.
 Please help us by making sure that you sign this record when you have shared a book with your child and feel free to add comments.
 If you have any concerns, please see the teacher rather than write them on the record.

 These are all high-frequency key words that make up 75% of all reading.
 They will not be formally tested until Year 2 and should be in evidence through writing activities in school.
 The children will learn these in the following manner:

 - Year R – 1 word per week

 - Year 1 – 5 words per week

 - Year 2 – 5-10 words per week